fbpx

-Now is certainly a good time to consider refinancing your mortgage.
-If this is the right choice for you, it could be one of the most financial moves you make in your lifetime.
+If refinancing your mortgage is the right choice for you, it could be one of the most important financial moves you make in your lifetime.
 It can preserve wealth gains, save many thousands of dollars, and restructure your overall finances in a much more sustainable way.

 Mortgage Refinancing

-Applying for a refinance loan has its advantages, but it isn’t always the right time for everyone.
-There are also different types of loans to consider.
+Applying for a refinance loan has its advantages, but it isn't always the right time for everyone.

-What Is Refinancing?
+What Is Home Loan Refinancing?

 When someone refinances their home loan, they're swapping the old loan for a new one.
 The refinance loan pays off the old mortgage, which sounds fantastic, but you still have to pay the new mortgage.
-Why would anyone do this?

 Not everyone has the same home loan.
 Some people have a 30-year loan while others have a 15-year loan.
-You can choose between an adjustable interest rate or a fixed rate.
+You can choose between an adjustable interest rate or a fixed interest rate.
 The amount you pay for closing costs also alters your home loan.

-Many people choose to refinance their house to get a lower monthly payment, pay less money in the long run, use their home equity to improve their house or help pay off bills.
+Many people choose to refinance their house to get a lower monthly mortgage payment, pay less money in the long run, use their home equity to improve their house or help pay off bills.

 Compared to a regular mortgage, there is less paperwork involved and there may be no paperwork in some cases.
-Usually, lenders look at the applicant's credit score, payment history, income and employment history, retirement assets, and cash reserves.
+Usually, lenders look at the applicant's credit score, monthly payment history, income and employment history, retirement assets, and cash reserves.

 If you choose a streamlined refinance, it'll take less time to approve your refinance.
 You may not need to go through income and credit score verification or a home appraisal.
 In some cases you can even borrow more than your home is worth.